borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 I've even wondered if I should hire a dedicated Slack Sherpa to navigate this digital wilderness and report back to me at day's end.

 So, we've taken action, partners!
 We're saddling up with tools like Confluence, Dropbox Paper, Obsidian, and Notion to corral the chaos and tame this beast of information overload.
-These platforms may not be perfect, but they do help us organize the stampede of knowledge.
+These platforms may not be perfect, but they do help us **organize the stampede of knowledge**.

 Yet, it's not just about tools.
 It's about the company culture, too.
 We need our leaders to champion change, to wrangle this information pressure, and set us free!
 Let's focus on what truly matters.